JasonLocklin/Dissertation/VWM/Introduction.md

 To overcome this problem, a new version of the working memory task was created to minimize the possible reliance on spatial attention rehearsal mechanisms.
-Rather than asking participants to remember and recall the spatial locations of targets, memory for target colour (or colour *and* spatial organization in a second condition), was tested.
-Placing the primary requirement of the task on colour processing reduced reliance on spatial attention and placed any possible rehearsal mechanism requirements within the ventral stream, eliminating the likelihood that the measured deficits would be the result of the hypothesized dissrupted communication between the dorsal and ventral streams.
+Rather than asking participants to remember and recall strictly spatial information, memory for target colour (or a combination of colour *and* spatial organization in a second condition), was tested.
+Placing the primary requirement of the task on colour processing reduces reliance on spatial attention and places any possible rehearsal mechanism requirements within the ventral stream, eliminating the likelihood that measured deficits would be the result of the hypothesized disrupted communication between the dorsal and ventral streams.
 If attention and working memory deficits are indeed independent in neglect, then deficits